 Deficiencies of folic acid and Vitamin B12 can cause pernicious anemia.
 If this condition becomes severe enough, it can trigger migraines, in addition to fatigue, memory loss and irritability.
-Certain gene mutations are believed to lead to higher levels of homocysteine production, which can make the body more susceptible to migraine attacks.
-Researchers have found that Vitamins B6 and B12 work by reducing homocysteine levels.
+Furthermore, researchers also believe that certain gene mutations lead to higher levels of homocysteine production.
+This, in turn, can make the body more susceptible to migraine attacks.
+They have found that Vitamins B6 and B12 work by reducing homocysteine levels.

-Simply put, if you’re suffering from migraines, do your best to avoid triggers, and make sure you are getting plenty of these important nutrients in your diet to help prevent migraine attacks:
+Simply put, if you’re suffering from migraines, do your best to avoid triggers.
+Also, make sure you are getting plenty of these important nutrients in your diet to help prevent migraine attacks: